kiboschool/course-programming-2/src/lessons/classes-and-objects/creating-a-class.md

 Our class describes what the **behavior** is (the methods) and what the **internal data** should start out with (the `__init__` method).

 To create a new instance, you can use the class like a function that makes an instance.
 It will call the `__init__` method with the arguments you pass in.

-When you write
+When you write:

 ```python
 my_point = Point(0, 0)
 print(type(my_point))
 ```

-you'll see that a new class of object, `<class '__main__.Point'>`
+You are creating an object which is an instance of the new class we wrote.
+You now have a `<class '__main__.Point'>`.